ErinMorelli/em-media-handler/docs/configuration/deluge.rst

     which addmedia-deluge

 Which should print something similar to ``/usr/local/bin/addmedia-deluge``.
-Copy and paste this path value into the "Command" text box when adding a new "Torrent Complete" event.
+Copy and paste this path value into the "Command" text box when adding a new "Torrent Complete" event, save it, and you're done!

 Advanced Set-up